Google Meet transcription, done right.

 Does Notabium work with Google Meet on free Gmail accounts?

 Yes.
 Notabium does not depend on the Google Workspace plan.
-It captures audio from your machine, which is independent of your Meet license.
+You record the call yourself from the browser, which is independent of your Meet license.

 Will my Meet captions and Notabium captions conflict?